-Mimir’s Well is a column written for The Orcadian by members of the team at the Centre for Nordic Studies.
+Mimir’s Well is a column written for The Orcadian by members of the team at the Institute of Northern Studies.
 Mimir is a giant from Old Norse mythology, renowned for his wisdom.
 The source of Mimir’s wisdom was the water of a well by the root of Yggdrasil, the World Tree, known as Mimir’s Well.
 The god Odin wanted a share in Mimir’s wisdom too, which he got, but he had to leave one of his eyes to Mimir as a pledge.
 This is how Odin became the wisest of the gods.

 The column Mimir’s Well will appear now and again, depending on what inspires us to write.
 Since we are a multidisciplinary team, the topics of the column will span widely, from history and archaeology via folklore and ethnology to literature and language.
 Hopefully it will inspire you, too